This step is closely tied to Step 6: Assess the Quality. Parts of these steps are intertwined or simultaneous.

 Data collection, also called data extraction, is performed independently by two reviewers for each included study.

-First, members of the team, including the statistician if there is one, must work together to determine which data to collect from the studies included in the review.
+First, members of the team, including the statistician if there is one, must work together to determine which data to collect from the studies that will be included in the review.
 This should be completed at the protocol stage and included in the protocol itself.

-It is strongly recommended that once you have determined the data to extract, the team pilot the extraction template on several included studies (different types of studies if applicable) to make sure it functions as anticipated and is understood by everyone performing extraction.
+It is strongly recommended that once you have determined the data to extract, the team pilot the extraction template on several studies you know you want to include (different types of studies if applicable) to make sure it functions as anticipated and is understood by everyone performing extraction.

 Then, collect the data you need to answer your research question.
 Frequently collected data includes but is not limited to: